UN says 'famine is imminent' in northern Gaza as Israel launches another raid on the main hospital

 ‘WE’RE TRAPPED INSIDE'

-The heavy fighting around Shifa Hospital, in the heart of Gaza City, meanwhile pointed to the continuing presence of Palestinians militants in northern Gaza despite the harsh conditions there.
+The heavy fighting around Shifa Hospital, in the heart of Gaza City, meanwhile pointed to the continuing presence of Palestinian militants in northern Gaza despite the harsh conditions there.

 People sheltering in the hospital said Israeli forces backed by tanks and artillery had surrounded the medical complex and that snipers were shooting at people inside.
 They said the army raided a number of buildings and detained dozens of people.